 Longer-term economic, social and environmental impacts

 Any European enterprises which require measurements of complex parts will benefit from the project results as their manufacturing costs will be reduced and their market penetration will increase.
-The manufacturers of optical measuring instruments will strengthen their position on the world market and secure jobs on a sustained basis.
-Reliable precision parts further result in improved long-lasting technical solutions.
+The manufacturers of optical measuring instruments will strengthen their position in the world market and secure jobs on a sustained basis.
+Reliable precision parts further result in improved, long-lasting technical solutions.

 The increased use of optical sensors will speed up product development and production processes, and it will reduce the energy used in the manufacture of physical prototypes.
-The use of traceable optical measurements in quality assurance and quality control will result in the earlier detection of scrap parts with an increased possibility to reuse materials and components as well as reducing waste.
+The use of traceable optical measurements in quality assurance and quality control will result in the earlier detection of scrap parts, increasing the possibility to reuse materials and components as well as reducing waste.